 To be honest I don't have strong memories of that first viewing either.
-The love I have for the Star Wars universe comes from repeated viewing sessions every christmas and during marathon theatre showings of the whole trilogy as a teenager.
+The love I have for the Star Wars universe comes from repeated viewing sessions every Christmas and during marathon theater showings of the whole trilogy as a teenager.

 More recently, any hype I may have had for the Disney trilogy was completely obliterated by The Last Jedi and the garbage that followed.
 The Force Awakens wasn't too bad as a rehash of A New Hope, but a fresh story would've been much better and the new characters were cartoonish and shallow in my opinion.

 So when The Mandalorian was announced as a live action TV series, I glanced at the little Jango Fett figure that sits on my desk and thought "This could be the coolest thing to happen to the Star Wars franchise for a long time."